“Do one thing every day that scares you.”

-The tallest tree in the world was once a small seed.
+The tallest tree in the world was once a tiny seed.

 A marathon race is completed with one step at a time.

-And for every great skill that you have, it didn’t start off not so great.
+And for every great skill you have, it didn’t start off so great.

 Let’s take a look at professional athletes.

-The natural “talent” that you see in them are skills that they have practiced for years.
+The natural “talent” that you see in them are skills they have practiced for years.

 You can’t see that because you haven’t zoomed out far enough.